 KI in brief

-Karolinska Institutet is one of the world's leading medical universities.
-Our mission is to contribute to the improvement of human health through research and education and to interact with the community.
+Karolinska Institutet is one of the world’s foremost medical universities.
+Our vision is to make a significant contribution to the improvement of human health; our mission is to conduct research and education and to interact with the community.

 Since 1901 the Nobel Assembly at Karolinska Institutet has selected the Nobel laureates in Physiology or Medicine.

 Karolinska Institutet was founded by King Karl XIII in 1810 as an "academy for the training of skilled army surgeons".
 Today, Karolinska Institutet is a modern medical university and one of the foremost in the world.

 With our close relationship to the clinical milieu, a well established infrastructure and a stable financial situation, Karolinska Institutet has excellent prerequisites for sustaining high quality research and education.

 Karolinska Institutet offers the widest range of medical education under one roof in Sweden.
 Several of the programmes include clinical training or other training within the healthcare system.

 The close proximity of the Karolinska University Hospital and other teaching hospitals in the Stockholm area thus plays an important role during the education.

 Approximately 6,000 full-time students are taking educational and single subject courses at Bachelor and Master levels at Karolinska Institutet.